birdsbat.jpg (11958 bytes) 1985 birdsbat.jpg (11958 bytes)

 Ozzie Smith

-Willie McGee - MVP
+Willie McGee - NL MVP

 Willie McGee Vince Coleman – Rookie of the Year